nottaro/littleroot/content/_index.md

 > [!quote]- Edward Lee Hunyh Quotes
 >
-> For man is not truly one but truly two
+> "For man is not truly one but truly two"
 >
-> It's time for the pleasures of life
+> "It's time for the pleasures of life"
+>
+> "Say mums that was platonic"(me) "...I can't"
+>
+> "Ok bozo" - in response to ChatGPT's code not working and correcting it

 [Bunch of Random Pokemon Sprites](poke)